-Kimalee Phillip is an educator, organizer, consultant, and writer deeply committed to anti-colonial, anti-racist and Black feminist ways of organizing, living, and loving.
+Kimalee Phillip (she/her) is an educator, organizer, consultant, and writer deeply committed to anti-colonial, anti-racist, and Black feminist ways of organizing, living, and loving.
 She has conducted qualitative and participatory research, and created and facilitated various workshops, curricula, and learning spaces across Canada, Ghana, Jamaica, and Grenada.
 She is currently a forum program associate with the Association of Women’s Rights in Development (AWID) and a senior equality officer (anti-racism) at the Canadian Union of Public Employees (CUPE) National.

-Anna Willats has been a Toronto-based social justice activist, organizer and educator for over 30 years.
-As a professor and project coordinator at George Brown College she helps to prepare women and trans people for employment in a variety of sectors.
-She has worked on a wide variety of community development and engagement initiatives, most recently on skills and leadership development with members/participants, staff and management at Toronto area drop-ins.
+Anna Willats (she/her/they/them) has been a Toronto-based social justice activist, organizer and educator for over 30 years.
+As a professor and project coordinator at George Brown College, she helps to prepare women and trans people for employment in a variety of sectors.
+She has worked on a wide variety of community development and engagement initiatives, most recently on skills and leadership development with members/participants, staff and management at Toronto-area drop-ins.
 Anna has extensive experience in governance and management of non-profit groups, campaigns and funds.
 She is committed to working collectively in a variety of ways for meaningful and progressive socio-economic and political change from the ground up!